 The Sub-Fund is actively managed.
-The MSCI Europe TR ND index is used to define the initial investment universe for individual security selection, for performance comparison as well as for internal risk monitoring purposes, without implying any particular constraints to the Sub-Fund's investments.
-The Sub-Fund's securities will generally be similar to those of the above-mentioned index but the security weightings are expected to differ materially.
-The Investment Manager may also select securities not included in the above-mentioned index in order to take advantage of investment opportunities.
+The MSCI Europe TR ND index is used to define the initial investment universe for individual security selection, for performance comparison as well as for internal risk monitoring purposes.
+The Sub-Fund's securities will generally be similar to those of the above-mentioned index but the security weightings are expected to differ to a limited extent.